libretro/docs/docs/library/prboom.md

 - **Look on parent folders for IWADs** [prboom-find_recursive_on] (**enabled**|disabled)

 	Scans parent folders for IWADs.
+NOTE: You need to disable this if you want to run SIGIL.

 - **Analog Deadzone (percent)** [prboom-analog_deadzone] (**15**|20|25|30|0|5|10)